avro-kotlin/avro4k/README.md

 Check the latest released version on Maven Central

+### Known problems

+Kotlin 1.7.20 up to 1.8.10 cannot properly compile @SerialInfo-Annotations on enums (see https://github.com/Kotlin/kotlinx.serialization/issues/2121).
+This is fixed with kotlin 1.8.20.
+So if you are planning to use any of avro4k's annotations on enum types, please make sure that you are using kotlin >= 1.8.20.

 ### Contributions

 Contributions to avro4s are always welcome.
 Good ways to contribute include: